1and1/neberus/README.md

 ## Method Documentation

-REST methods can be documented either directly on the method or (recommended) in a seperate interface that is implemented by the class containing the methods.
+REST methods can be documented either directly on the method or in a separate interface (recommended) that is implemented by the class containing the methods.

 Definitions in the REST-class will be used as fallback in case the interface does not provide sufficient Documentation.